phewera/alexa-miio/README.md

 # alexa-miio

-Amazon Alexa integration for Xiamoi vacuum cleaners which are supported by [python-miio](https://github.com/rytilahti/python-miio).
+Amazon Alexa integration for Xiaomi vacuum cleaners which are supported by [python-miio](https://github.com/rytilahti/python-miio).

 ## Preparing for AWS Lambda